CDC shortens 5-day COVID isolation, updates guidance on masks and testing in new 2024 recommendations

 The agency had previously suggested wearing a mask for up to 10 days after stopping isolation when indoors near other people.

 Much of the data the CDC had tracked on COVID-19 alongside other trends, like influenza and RSV, will also continue to be published.
-But specific benchmarks, which had guided county-by-county recommendations on when people should wear masks and take other precautions, are now being discarded.
+But specific benchmarks, which had guided county-by-county recommendations on when people should wear masks to avoid getting sick, are now being discarded.

 "This guidance is not going to tie to any specific colors or anything like that.
 We're trying to give folks broad tools that they can use to protect themselves, and then give them information about what's happening in their community," said Cohen.